kemitchell/square-one-forms/confidentiality-ip.md

 When your work with the company ends, or when the company asks you to in writing, you agree to promptly:

-- return materials containing _Confidential Information_ that the company provided with a request to return
+- return any physical materials containing _Confidential Information_ that the company asks you to return or asked you to return when provided

-- destroy other materials containing _Confidential Information_
+- destroy all other materials containing _Confidential Information_

 ## After Termination